Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 <br>

-2. When typing in the emulator/client's window title, **press 'Enter' key while in the textbox** to activate the start button

-(If the button is still grey-out, that means you typed the wrong window title, the name has to be exact down to the spacing)
+2. If the **button is grey-out**, that means you typed or selected the wrong window title, the name has to be exact down to the spacing

 <br>